 The goal of treatment is to reduce the amount of glycine in the plasma (blood).
 Treatment may involve a medication called sodium benzoate, which binds with glycine allowing it to be passed out in the urine, and dextromethorphan, ketamine, or felbamate, which block some of the harmful effects of excessive glycine.
 These treatments may help control seizures, increase alertness, and in mildly affected individuals, improve behavior.
 Drug dosage must be individually tailored and requires regular and careful monitoring.
 Studies regarding the effectiveness of these treatments are ongoing.
 Mildly affected individuals may receive the greatest benefit from treatment, particularly if treatment is started early.

-Other treatments include drugs to control seizures (anti-epileptic drugs); assistive devices or surgeries to aid with feeding and swallowing (e.g., gastrostomy tube); physical therapy; and scoliosis management.
-Parents and family members may benefit from genetic counseling.
-Click here to learn more about genetic consultations.
+Other treatments include drugs to control seizures (anti-epileptic drugs); assistive devices or surgeries to aid with feeding and swallowing (e.g., gastrostomy tube);

 For further details on treatment, please visit the following link to GeneReviews.
-GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of genetic testing to the diagnosis, management, and genetic counseling of patients with specific inherited conditions.
-Because of the complexity of the information in the article, we recommend that you review it with a health care provider.
+GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of

-Nonprofit support and advocacy groups bring together patients, families, medical professionals, and researchers.
-These groups often raise awareness, provide support, and develop patient-centered information.
-Many are the driving force behind research for better treatments and possible cures.
-They can direct people to research, resources, and services.
-Many groups also have experts who serve as medical advisors.
-Visit their website or contact them to learn about the services they offer.
+Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
+Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
+They can direct you to research, resources, and services.
+Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
+Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 Living with a genetic or rare disease can impact the daily lives of patients and families.
 These resources can help families navigate various aspects of living with a rare disease.